 I keep it real because I’ve been through some real hardships.

 When I work with you, I keep it real.
 Can we make life magical?
 Absolutely.
 Is it always butterflies and rainbows?
 Absolutely not.
 There are some nasty storms that pass through with a ton of life lessons.
 I don’t pretend that overcoming pain and trauma is easy.
 It’s not.
 Or having faith always comes naturally.
 It doesn’t.
 What I have to offer you is worth trying because this soulful work creates peace, clarity, and grace.
 I won’t tell you how to feel, your feelings tell us a lot about what your soul needs to heal.
 I won’t judge your journey.
 I won’t pressure you to make changes you’re not ready for or tell you what you “should” do.
-I will tune into your heart and soul and see your true radiance, and when you forget, I’ll remind you that it’s there.
+I will tune into your heart and ask your soul to share it’s wisdom, and when you forget, I’ll remind you that Divine is there, inside of you.
 When you consciously remember the abilities God already gave you, how Divinely loved you are, and clearly see where you came from and where you can go from here, you’ll naturally be motivated to make positive changes and march through those tough times.

 God has a plan, trust it is in your highest good.